What is a Semantic Layer? The Data Foundation for Scalable Analytics and AI Across Organizations

 Self-Service Analytics for business users

-• Enables non-technical users to analyze data via drag-and-drop interfaces or natural language queries.
+• Enables non-technical users to analyze data via drag-and-drop interfaces or natural language queries

 • Reduces reliance on data teams for ad-hoc report generation

-Better security & access control
+Better security & Governance

-• Supports compliance with regulations like GDPR and CCPA
+• Supports compliance with regulations like GDPR and CCPA by centralizing access policies rather than scattering them across individual queries

-Improved performance & query optimization
+Improved query performance and optimization

-• Optimized queries run faster, improving dashboards responsiveness and scalability.
+• Optimized queries run faster, improving dashboards responsiveness and scalability

 Easier integration with multiple data sources

-• Consolidates data from multiple platforms into a unified data model.
+• Consolidates data from multiple platforms into a unified data model

 With the rise of Large Language Models (LLMs) in business intelligence, users can now interact with data through natural language queries.
 For example: